-Citizenship in an independent Scotland
+Citizenship and migration in an independent Scotland

 The Scottish Government’s policies for an independent Scotland at a glance

 - anyone in the world who chooses an independent Scotland as their home would have an option to become a Scottish citizen

 - different routes to Scottish citizenship would be available to different people, depending on whether you already live here, have close connections to Scotland or have come here to live, work or study

 - Scottish citizens would be able to hold a Scottish passport and get overseas assistance from Scotland’s offices across the world

 - independence would mean Scotland would have full control of its citizenship and immigration policies

 - membership of the European Union (EU) would mean Scottish citizens would be EU citizens, benefiting from protected rights and consular assistance around the world through the embassies or consulates of other EU member states